VikParuchuri/surya/README.md

 # Surya

-Surya is a multilingual document OCR toolkit.
+Surya is for multilingual document OCR.
 It can do:

-- Accurate line-level text detection in any language
+- Accurate OCR in 90+ languages
-- Text recognition in 90+ languages
+- Line-level text detection in any language
 - Table and chart detection (coming soon)

 It works on a range of documents (see [usage](#usage) and [benchmarks](#benchmarks) for more details).